– Updated 26 January 2021 –

-*Approved and recognised user of the World Travel and Tourism Council’s (WTTC) Safety Stamp.*
+Approved & Recognised User of the World Travel & Tourism Council’s (WTTC) Safety Stamp

-On 6 July 2020, the Kenyan government announced that local air travel will resume operations from 15 July 2020 and that international travel will resume from 1 August 2020.
-Kenya’s Ministry of Tourism and Wildlife has implemented a reduction in park entry fees from 1 July 2020 to 30 June 2021.
+On 6 July 2020, Kenya announced that local air travel will resume operations from 15 July 2020 and that international travel will resume from 1 August 2020.

 Open for international travel

-- All passengers on international flights must show a negative COVID-19 certificate on arrival, obtained no later than 96 hours prior to departure from their home country.
+- A negative COVID-19 PCR test certificate is required, obtained no later than 96 hours prior to departure from your home country.

 - Body temperatures must test below 37.5°C (99.5°F) and visitors must have no persistent cough, no difficulty breathing, and no other flu-like symptoms.

-- If there is a reported case of COVID-19 on a flight or if the above symptoms are detected, all passengers within two rows of the passenger with the symptoms will be quarantined for testing.
+- If there is a reported case of COVID-19 on a flight or if the above symptoms are detected, all passengers within two rows of the passenger with the symptoms will be quarantined for testing at designated airport hotels.
 If the test results are negative, they will be allowed to leave the facility.

 - It is mandatory for all passengers arriving in Kenya to complete the Travelers Health Surveillance Form by the Ministry of Health.
 The form is found here and must be completed online prior to disembarkation.
 Passengers will receive a QR code after completing the form and will be required to display it to a Port Health Official to proceed through immigration.

 - Strict infection prevention and control measures have to be followed: social distancing, good hand hygiene, and the wearing of masks remain mandatory.

 - All passengers arriving on international flights are required to quarantine for 14 days at a government-designated facility or at their Kenyan residence.